muses-code-js/js-xmas-edition/README.md

 - img folder - a place where we can store images that we will use on our web-page

-- Js folder contains javaScript files that makes our project works, it defines content and make static page functional.
+- Js folder contains JavaScript files that makes our project works, it defines content and make static page functional.
     It contains 3 files:
     - _level1.js_ - create web form and different types of input, regular expressions
+    - _level2.js_ - store input in local storage
+    - _level3.js_ - display all wishes on wish-list page and randomly give present on result page.
+    - _extra-steps.js_ - extra tasks you can do if you are interested to learn more things and modify your small project.

 - _index.html_ - a file responsible for structure of our project.